Skip navigation

 Pochettino’s USMNT priority No. 2: Find footing with Pulisic

 Christian Pulisic, point blank, is one of the best players in the world right now.
-Pulisic is officially inside of his peak years and driving one of the biggest clubs in the world, leading the club in goals and one off Rafael Leao’s team assist lead.
+Pulisic is officially inside of his peak years and driving one of the biggest clubs in the world, AC Milan, leading the club in goals and one off Rafael Leao’s team assist lead.
 In fact, he’s produced the most chances of any player in Serie A this season according to fotmob.com.
-We may be soon talking about Pulisic as the best player to ever don the shirt, a spot currently held by one Clint Dempsey, and Pochettino could be responsible not just for engineering a top performance out of Pulisic in a home World Cup but also for influencing the prime of a national team GOAT.
+We may soon be talking about Pulisic as the best player to ever don the USMNT shirt — a spot currently held by one Clint Dempsey.
+Pochettino could be responsible not just for engineering a top performance out of Pulisic in a home World Cup, but also for influencing the prime of a national team GOAT.

 Milan v Lecce Serie A